mkalz/mkalz-academic/content/post/implications-of-the-new-academic-research-product-track/index.md

 ---
-title: Implications of the new Academic Research product track
+title: Implications of the new Twitter Academic Research product track
 subtitle: How to use Twitter for research
 date: 2021-03-15T09:36:59.875Z
 draft: true